The Happenings on Shaw Hill

 At this point, I had two choices.
 I could leave because no one was home.
 That is customarily what I would do.
 Or I could turn on my phone’s flashlight and look around.

-I felt like if I chose the latter, I was putting my life in danger because I was acknowledging that something was not right about this house or my neighbors.
+I felt like if I chose the latter, I was putting my life in danger.
+I knew something was not right about this house (or the people that lived there).
 Why else would I be trespassing?

 I thought about this for a minute.
 How confident was I that they were here?
 And if they were, why?